Distributed Vehicular Computing at the Dawn of 5G: a Survey: Vehicular Computing Overview

+Edge computing (EC) is a distributed computing paradigm that places computational resources and storage geographically close to end users (for example, vehicles and RSUs).
+Thus service requests typically travel a much shorter physical distance (and traverse fewer network nodes) for processing compared to requests to typical centralized cloud servers.
+This results in significantly lower latency.
+Additionally, EC can complement cloud computing by masking transient cloud outages and can naturally better capture contextual and situational information due to the proximity to end users~\cite{zhang2017mobile}.
+Overall, EC promises to deliver scalable, reliable, and low latency cloud services.

-Edge computing encompasses three platforms for bringing the computation closer to the vehicles on the road.
-They are vehicular fog computing (VFC), multiaccess edge computing (MEC), and mobile vehicular cloudlets (MVCs).
-Figure~\ref{fig:3tiers_edgecomp} demonstrates these three vehicular edge computing frameworks.
+Edge computing encompasses three distinct frameworks in the context of vehicular networks: vehicular fog computing (VFC), multiaccess edge computing (MEC), and mobile vehicular cloudlets (MVCs).
+Figure~\ref{fig:3tiers_edgecomp} illustrates the architectures of these three frameworks.